 To view the Public Hearing Presentation, click here

-To watch the public hearing via webcast, click here
+To watch a recording of the public hearing, click here

 Registration is only required for the webcast and must be completed prior to the event.
 Please ensure you register before the event start time as you will not be able to register while the public hearing is in session.
 Upon registering, you will be sent an email with a link to join the webcast.
 If you miss the webcast, a recording will be made available and posted here.